 Stratospheric aerosols play an import role in several atmospheric processes, including radiative forcing and ozone depletion.
-For decades, monitoring of stratospheric aerosols from satellite observations was largely the domain of occultation instruments such as SAGE II.
-However, since the 2000's aerosol extinction has been retrieved from limb scatter instruments such as the Optical Spectrograph and InfraRed Imaging System (OSIRIS) (Llewellyn et al., 2004; Bourassa et al., 2012, and references therein), the SCanning Imaging Absorption spectroMeter for Atmospheric CHartographY (SCIAMACHY) (Burrows et al., 1995; Bovensmann et al., 1999; von Savigny et al., 2015, and references therein) and the Ozone Mapping and Profile Suite -
+For decades, monitoring of stratospheric aerosols from satellite observations was largely the domain of occultation instruments such as Stratospheric Aerosol and Gas Experiment (SAGE) II.
+However, since the 2000s aerosol extinction has been retrieved from limb scatter instruments such as the Optical Spectrograph and InfraRed Imaging System (OSIRIS) (Llewellyn et al., 2004; Bourassa et al., 2012, and references therein), the SCanning Imaging Absorption spectroMeter for Atmospheric CHartographY (SCIA-MACHY) (Burrows et al., 1995; Bovensmann et al., 1999; von Savigny et al., 2015, and references therein) and the Ozone Mapping and Profile Suite Limb Profiler (OMPS-LP) (Flynn et al., 2006; Loughman et al., 2018).
+While limb scatter provides greatly improved global coverage over occultation satellites, it requires additional assumptions and computationally expensive forward models to perform the inversions.
+Despite the difficulties, comparisons between limb scatter and occultation measurements generally agree favourably with mean biases in the 10-15% range during volcanically quiescent periods.
+While this is the average case, biases at certain latitudes and altitudes can be considerably larger.
+Additionally, biases after 2005 have not been well characterized due to the lack of baseline occultation measurements with which to compare.